tamtran4869/E-commerce-analysis/Product_analysis.md

 #### Comments

-The Mr.Fuzzy product had a steadily inrease in orders which brought rises of revenue and profit as well.
+The Mr Fuzzy product had a steady increase in orders which brought rises in revenue and profit as well.
-The orders increased supprisingly in Nov and was back to normal speed in Dec.
+The orders increased surprisingly in November and were back to the normal speed in December.

-Note: the company used this data as baseline to test new product launching.
+Note: the company used this data as a baseline to test new product launching.

 ## Question 13